Izenda7Series/docs/dev/mvc_core_setup_guide.rst

 In this starter kit, we use simple authentication with username, password and tenant info.
 Basically, authorization logic (role, permissions …etc.) will depend on implementation of Izenda backend.

-In Mvc5StarterKit database we add a table named Tenants and add a column named TenantID into AspNetUsers table, this new column is a foreign key reference to the Tenants table which demonstrates a one to many relationship between Tenant and User.
+In MvcCoreStarterKit database we add a table named Tenants and add a column named TenantID into AspNetUsers table, this new column is a foreign key reference to the Tenants table which demonstrates a one to many relationship between Tenant and User.
 Other tables are kept same as ASP.NET MVC 5 template, that helps us modify login logic at little as possible, but allows us to show a simple use case for multi-tenant support.

 .. figure:: /_static/images/mvc_AspNetUsers_Tenants.png
    :width: 419px